 .In peacetime, he became a travelling salesman, who only comes to attention when he was fined for drunk driving in Aberdeen in March 1939.
 Later that year he married Violet Quick in Brighton, and eventually died in Berkhamsted, Hertfordshire.
 He left an estate valued at just under £4000.

 Of Christine Palmer, the middle Palmer child who died aged just eighteen, nothing is known.

 Frederick and Sarah Porter finally had a son, Horatio, on 22 June 1861.
-He studied architecture under his father, and ultimately inherited his father’s position as Surveyor to the Clothworkers’ Company.
+He studied architecture under his father, and ultimately inherited his father’s positions as Surveyor to the Clothworkers’ Company and Prime Warden of the Saddler’s Company. .
 He was also architect to the Sun & Patriotic Insurance Company and designed a new office for the company in College Green, Dublin, in 1908, continuing the Irish connection.
 It was described as ‘quite one of the best contributions to the street architecture of Dublin during recent years’ with a ‘quiet and restrained use made of the classical tradition that is specially appropriate to Dublin’.
 Horatio, who in later life called himself Horace, also designed proposed alterations to the Sun and Patriotic’s old premises in Trinity Street in 1912.
-He was Mayor of Holborn from 1911 to 1912 and died unmarried in London on 29 July 1918.
+He was Mayor of Holborn from 1911 to 1912, and like his father, a Freeman of the City of London.
+He died in London on 29 July 1918.